Darkbane0216/BetterHandler/README.md

 https://docs.mhw-db.com/

 ### [Neryss](https://github.com/Neryss)
-Updated database JSONs were used from their project(https://github.com/Neryss/monster_hunter_db)
+Updated database JSONs were used from his project(https://github.com/Neryss/monster_hunter_db)

-They put a lot of work into updating World, and creating Rise, so a huge shoutout is in order.
+He put a lot of work into updating the World JSON, and creating the Rise JSON, so a huge shoutout is in order.

 I will be updating the databases in future updates, but all of the current information came from here.